 Social media has become the primary channel for consumers to discover, research and review products.
 And LinkedIn, in particular, has emerged as a leading channel for B2B go-to-market strategies.
 However, leveraging LinkedIn effectively requires expertise.

-The pros of using LinkedIn
+The pros of using LinkedIn for GTM strategy

 There’s a reason 82 per cent of B2B marketers are seeing their greatest success with LinkedIn.
 Here are some of the most notable benefits of using LinkedIn for your go-to-market strategy.